Today, I’d like to talk to you about how to support your MLM team.

 We do live team events every 90 to 120 days in different parts of the country.
 After all, we are an event driven business.
 Events are the glue that keeps our business together.

 We have lots of training videos for our team.
 I post these videos on our team training website and in our Facebook group.
-Many leaders on the team create tutorial videos, which makes everyone’s life easier.
+Many leaders on the team create their own tutorial videos, which makes everyone’s life easier.

 Getting Started Training

 Our getting started training is standardized and is located on our team training website.
 Everyone is encouraged to complete the steps.
 We also have a 120+ page success guide in PDF format for our team.

-I’ve created a free leads program, a team advertising CO-OP, a drop card system, postcard system, Craigslist system, and coffee system for our team members to use.
-We teach these systems at every training event.
+I’ve created a free leads program, a team advertising CO-OP, a team rotator, a drop card system, postcard system, Craigslist system, and coffee system for our team members to use.
+We review and share these systems each week.

 I do one-on-one coaching occasionally, but not often.
 I used to be at everyone’s beck and call.
 Now I am quite selective about who I give my one-on-one time to.
 Why?
 I act like a CEO.
 I spend my time where it is deserved.
 Whenever possible, I train and support everyone in a GROUP setting because it allows me to work smart.